How to Create Viral Content: Strategies to Attract Attention and Shares

 • Is the content accessible (subtitles, contrast, alt text) and inclusive?

 Virality is no longer an enigma reserved for a chosen few.
-It is based on an alchemy between human psychology, knowledge of platforms, creative execution and ongoing analysis.
-Past successes — from a charity challenge to a simple cult phrase — show that there is no single template, but an adaptable framework for interpretation.
+It is based on an alchemy between human psychology, knowledge of platforms, creative execution, and continuous analysis.
+Past successes — from a charity challenge to a simple cult phrase — show that there is no single template, but rather an adaptable framework.
 Keeping in mind ethics and the value one truly brings to the audience, every creator or brand can aspire to produce the next piece of content that the whole world will share.
-The question is therefore no longer Can one go viral?, but What impact do we really wish to leave when our content explodes beyond our circle?.
+The question is therefore no longer Can you go viral?, but What impact do we really want to leave when our content explodes beyond our circle?.

 Discover our offers